mjmn/BM2-MD/README.md

 --minimum_y_for_plot -18 \\
 --maximum_y_for_plot 18 \\
 --dictionary_of_structures structures_dictionary.json &
 Returns minimum distances between heavy atoms of the same residue on diagonally placed side chains.
 A printout and plots are generated, as well as a .json data file.
 The plots were then processed in Adobe Illustrator for clarity and standardization (e.g., setting projections to be standardized on all plots, to a higher-strided projection value used earlier).
-The argparse section (obtained by running "./protein_minimum_distance.py -h" contains more information on the different arguments).
+The argparse section (obtained by running "./protein_minimum_distance.py -h") contains more information on the different arguments.

 # protein_RMSD.py (Fig. S1c-d)
 Example: